 Example of the New KC Score in Action…

 We don’t just talk about trying to find low competition keywords, we are actively finding and ranking for keywords ourselves all the time!

 For example, we have been blogging quite a bit on the Long Tail Pro blog, and we are starting to see great results.

 How do we come up with blog post ideas?
+How to check competition for keywords?
 We use Long Tail Pro of course!
 We generate keywords and then start looking closely at those with a low KC score.

 We recently found the keyword “Weebly SEO” with a KC score of 21, and wrote a blog post on the subject.